Deepscorn/libgdx-gradle-template/README.md

 use default gradle wrapper

 # AIDE
 AIDE has limitations on building gradle projects at the time of writing.
-So gradle configuration was simplified and some things we need to do by hand:
+So gradle configuration was simplified - see aide branch.
+Some things we need to do by hand:

 1. Copy android/src/main/jniLibs from desktop to mobile device